Based on Delaware DMV Handbook 2026

 Perfect for: Learner's permit applicants • First-time license applicants in Delaware

 This practice test mirrors the exact format of the real DE DMV permit test: 30 multiple-choice questions, need 24/30 to pass (80%).
-Topics covered match the official 2026 Delaware DMV Driver Handbook — from speed limits and GDL rules to the Move Over law and implied consent.
+Topics covered match the official 2026 Delaware DMV Driver Handbook.

 How the DE DMV Permit Test Works